 World AIDS Day was first observed on 1st December 1988, to bring greater awareness to HIV.
 It is also regarded by some as the longest-running disease awareness initiative of its kind in the history of public health.
-The theme of World AIDS Day 2021 is “End inequalities.
-End AIDS”.
-To keep up with the theme, shared here are some facts that would drive the global mission of ending AIDS by 2030.
+Shared here are some facts that would drive the global mission of ending AIDS by 2030.

 MYTHS AND FACTS